Enhanced Long Wavelength Mermin-Wagner Fluctuations in Active Crystals and Glasses: Methods

-{\bf Models \& Simulation Details: }\SK{In this work, we have studied the dynamics of crystalline and two model glass-forming liquids, respectively.
-The first glass-forming liquid model is the 2dmKA Binary model with a number ratio of $65:35$ with the other details of the potential same as that of the Kob-Anderson model \cite{Das2017} (see SM for details).
-This particular number ratio ensures that there is no tendency for the system to form local crystalline orders.
-In contrast, the other model is referred to as a 2dKA binary mixture with $80:20$ particle number ratio, and it forms local medium range crystalline order (MRCO) at low temperatures \cite{Kawasaki2007, Tanaka2010, Tah2018}.
-We have performed simulation $N \in [400, 10^5]$ in this work.
+{\bf Models \& Simulation Details: }In this work, we have studied the dynamics of crystalline solid and model glass-forming liquids.
+The first glass-forming liquid model is the modified Kob-Anderson (2dmKA) Binary model in 2D with a composition ratio of $65:35$ with the other details of the potential same as that of the Kob-Anderson model \cite{Das2017} (see \SK{Supplementary Note I} for details).
+This particular composition ratio ensures that there is no tendency for the system to form local crystalline orders.
+For the polycrystalline system, we have taken a mono-atomic particle system with energy and the diameter of the particles to be $1.0$ in LJ unit, and the interaction potential is smoothed LJ potential, same as the other two glass-forming models.
+We have performed simulation with number of particles in the range $N \in [400, 10^5]$ in this work.
 We ran $32$ statistically independent ensembles for all the systems except the few large ones ($25000 - 10^5$); we have taken $8$ ensembles for these system sizes.
+We used three-chain No\'se-Hoover thermostat to perform NVT simulations \cite{Martyna1992}.
+Polycrystal model in 3D is the same as the 2d polycrystal model but simulated in three dimensions.
+3dKA and 4dKA models for disorder systems have the same interaction parameters as the 2mdKA but simulated in three (3D) and four dimensions (4D) with a binary particle ratio of $80 : 20$ (large : small), respectively.

-The activity in the system is introduced in the form of run and tumble particle (RTP) dynamics \cite{Mandal2016, Kallol2021, Dey2022}, where the dynamics of the active particles can be tuned using three parameters such as c,$f_0$,$\tau_p$.
-For setting up the reference temperature, we kept $\tau_p = 1$, active force magnitude $f_0$ is selected from $0.0 - 2.0$ for 2dmKA and $0.0 - 2.8$ for 2dKA by fixing concentration $c=0.1$.
-When we varied the concentration $c\in [0.0, 0.6]$, we kept active force $f_0 = 1.0$ for both the 2dmKA and 2dKA systems.
-Due to the usage of the RTP motion of active particles, the inertial effect of the system is preserved; this will not be the case for the ABP (Active Brownian particle) model.
-Recent work on active matter suggests that the inertial term is important to understand the system \cite{teVrugt2023}.
-We used three-chain No\'se-Hoover thermostat to perform NVT simulations \cite{Martyna1992}}
++0.1in {\bf Implementation of Activity: }The activity in the system is introduced in the form of run and tumble particle (RTP) dynamics \cite{Mandal2016, Kallol2021, Dey2022}, where the dynamics of the active particles can be tuned using three parameters such as c, $f_0$, $\tau_p$.
+The equation of motion is given by

+with $\mathbf{r}_i$ and $\mathbf{p}_i$ being the position and momentum vector of $i^{th}$ particle, $n_i$ is the active-tag which take values $0$ or $1$ depending on whether the particles is passive or active, $\Phi$ is the inter-particle potential, and $\mathbf{F}_i^A$ is the active force.
+The active force on the $i^{th}$ particle in 2D can be written as,